Gearing up for the new baby? Learn the essential household items to stock up before baby arrives and make those newborn months more convenient.

 No one wants to run out of toilet paper right when they least need it.
 Take a look through your daily routine and see which items you use the most.
 Then, take an inventory of which items seem low and could use replenishing.

-Here are a few items every family should stock up before baby arrives:
+Here are a few items every family should be stockpiling before baby arrives:

 - Toilet paper